srisk888/myapptest/README.md

-# Open GIT
-Ho GIT is it you???
-# Close GIT
+# Test Repo
+Hey GIT!
+Is this you???

+Nice to meet you!!!

+Bye...!!!
 # GotCha!